cdchapman/country_uscensus/doc/design.rst

    larger geographic entities.
 For that reason, county and place FIPS codes are only unique within their respective state.

-   Also, FIPS codes are hierarchical whereas GNIS Feature IDs are assigned sequentially, based on the date of entry into the database.
+   Also FIPS codes are hierarchical whereas GNIS Feature IDs are assigned sequentially, based on the date of entry into the database.

    More info on these geo-identifiers: